 Through my work at CRRC, I’ve led or participated in almost sixty policy and academic research initiatives on a wide range of topics.
 I’ve been involved in writing about twenty research reports and policy documents produced by the organization.
 At CRRC, I’ve designed and managed large-scale data collection and analysis efforts.
 These include public opinion polls conducted in the South Caucasus and several other Eurasian countries, collecting social media data on Georgia’s far-right groups, and administering dozens of focus group discussions and in-depth interviews.

 I’ve advised local and international organizations on mapping, statistical data analysis, and research design in personal capacities.
-Together with my other colleagues, I’ve helped to establish Georgica, a database of academic publications about Georgia, and Pollster.ge, an election polling aggregator.
+Together with my other colleagues, I’ve helped to establish Georgica, a database of academic publications about Georgia; Pollster.ge, an election polling aggregator; and Covidinfo.ge - an open-source COVID-19 data dashboard on Georgia.